liong-t/aiap12_group1_sharing/draft2.md

 ### e) Updating the Current Schedulers

-We update the scheduler with our chosen num_inference_steps.
+We update the scheduler with our chosen `num_inference_steps`.
 This will compute the sigmas and exact time step values to be used during the denoising process.

 ```
 scheduler.set_timesteps(num_inference_steps)
 ```

-The K-LMS scheduler necessitates the multiplication of latents with their corresponding sigma values.
+The scheduler necessitates the multiplication of latents with their corresponding sigma values.
 We can accomplish this step at this point.

 ```
 latents = latents * scheduler.init_noise_sigma